Canop/clap-help/README.md

 * to change the `"options"` template so that `${short}` and `${long}` are in italic (i.e. between stars in Markdown)
 * to modify the template to remove the unwanted column

-Here's the relevant parts of the code:
+Here are the relevant parts of the code:

 ```rust